 - Active projects

 The user of Read the Docs is solely responsible for being reachable by the core team for matters concerning projects that the user owns.
-In every case where contacting the user is necessary, the core team will try to do so at least three times, using the following means of contact:
+In every case where contacting the user is necessary, the core team will try to do so, using the following means of contact:

 The core team will stop trying to reach the user after six weeks and the user will be considered unreachable.